On the numerical approximation of the distance to singularity for matrix-valued functions: A motivating example and overview of the contribution

 \subsubsection{Interpretation}

 Since the pencil is robustly regular, the apparent ill conditioning of the problem has to be determined by the delay, which is the only difference in the two considered examples.
 We let

 For given $\tau$, the roots of the function $F(\lambda;\tau)$ are given by $\lambda_0 = 0$ and the other roots having negative real part, through the Lambert $W$-function.
+For a complete survey on the Lambert $W$-function, we refer the reader to the work by Corless et al. \cite{Corless}.
 It is important to notice that the system is stable.

 Algebraic manipulation provides expression for the roots in closed form.
 They are given by $\lambda=0$ and

 where $W_k(z)$ is the $k$-th branch of the Lambert $W$-function.

 For $\tau=1$, the rightmost real roots are $\lambda=0$ and